 Footnote: See also “An Essay on our Journey to Bach”/Margaret Steinitz, The Organ Magazine, December 2014

-Written by Simon Scott Plummer for the London Bach Society’s 50th anniversary in 1996, edited and updated by Margaret Steinitz to mark the Society’s 70th anniversary in 2016.
+History first written by Simon Scott Plummer for the London Bach Society’s 50th anniversary in 1996, edited and updated in 2020 by Margaret Steinitz in preparation for the Society’s 75th anniversary to be marked over the season 2021-2022.